REDSIM/VRCLightVolumes/Documentation/TechnicalDetails.md

 # Technical Details

-Use this reference when writing custom light-source shaders or extending Light Volumes.
-It lists supported lightmappers and covers data formats, shader requirements and runtime shadow behavior.
+Use this reference when extending Light Volumes.
+It lists supported lightmappers and covers lighting data formats, clustering and runtime shadow behavior.

 For scene setup, use these guides: